Presented at 11:45am in Meadowbrook II on Friday, November 16, 2018.#26830

 - How to follow best practices guidelines to implement an effective and affordable document accessibility plan.

-Alternate Format, Assistive Technology, Faculty Instruction/Accessible Course Design, Information Technology, Other, Uncategorized
+Accessible Course Design, Alternate Format, Assistive Technology, Other, Uncategorized

 Dennis B. Quon has over 30 year’s of experience in the document industry and over 10 years of experience in the document accessibility space.
 Before joining CrawfordTech, Dennis worked for Canadian Federal Government, Xerox and in the role of Vice President of Sales for 13 years at a Canadian Print Service Bureau.
 Dennis began work in the accessibility space at the University of Ottawa his alma mater.
 Within Crawford Technologies, Dennis leads the Document Accessibility Services and Solutions business at Crawford Technologies’ business providing accessible documents to the visually challenged and automated software solutions to the transactional document industry.
 Dennis Is a graduate of the University of Ottawa with a B.Comm specializing in Management Information Systems and a Bachelor’s of Social Science.